 The manufacturer’s point of view is that imitations of famous brands don’t even require much push to be sold.
 Also, they do not require much money to be fabricated.
-There is also unawareness amongst the consumers about counterfeiting which also leads to production of fake products in the market (Holostik, 2017).
+There is also unawareness amongst the consumers about counterfeiting which also leads to the production of fake products in the market (Holostik, 2017).

-Moreover, the countries where most of the manufacturing is carried out, there is poor protection of intellectual property which has provided means to make fake products due to availability of both technology and opportunity (Holostik, 2017).
+Moreover, in the countries where most of the manufacturing is carried out, there is poor protection of intellectual property which has provided means to make fake products due to the availability of both technology and opportunity (Holostik, 2017).

 Counterfeiting and Effects on Nike